-Nearly every dog sheds and it is a normal occurrence not just in dogs but on other animals as well.
-If you have those dogs with thick coats, then we understand what you've been going through.
-Because there is no way to stop the fur from shedding; however, we can help reduce the amount of shedding by simply following these tips:
+Nearly every dog sheds and is a normal occurrence, not just in dogs but also on other animals.
+You will notice that if you have a dog with a thick coat, then they are sure to leave their hair just about everywhere in the house.
+Unfortunately, there is really no way to stop the fur from shedding; however, we can help reduce the amount of shedding by simply following these tips:

 1. Brush Your Pet Regularly

 This is the most basic and probably often overlooked method to keep hair loss at a minimum.
 Even if your dog's coat is not prone to matting, it's still important to brush out their fur regularly.
 Spend time brushing your dog regularly as what comes off the brush won't be in the furniture, bed, or car seat.
 Another great benefit of brushing your dog's coat is that it creates a shinier and healthier appearance.